aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 ### Backwards Compatibility

-Our customer currently has clusters running with the old resource definition.
-In order to support backwards compatibility in the CloudstackDatacenterConfig resource, we can
+In order to support backwards compatibility in the CloudstackDatacenterConfig resource for users with existing clusters, we can
-1. Make all the fields optional and see if customers have the old fields set or the new ones
+1. Make all the fields optional and see if the user has the old fields set or the new ones
 2. Introduce an eks-a version bump with conversion webhooks

 Between these two approaches, I would take the first and then deprecate the legacy fields in a subsequent release to simplify the code paths.